Miller Building, Room 113

 All students who have been academically dismissed are ineligible for non-matriculated status.
 Students should consult this catalog to be certain that all prerequisites for courses in which they may enroll have been fulfilled.
 Registration for non-degree students opens the first day of the semester on a course availability basis, after degree students have been advised and registered.

 All students who register for courses at the College are required to have a SUNY Card.
 For more information, refer to the Campus Resources/Student Support section of this catalog.

 Registration (Non-degree Students)

-All non-degree undergraduate students register for courses through the Registrar's Office.
-The full Course Schedule and all pertinent registration information including important dates and deadlines are available at cortland.edu/registrar on the Web.
+All non-degree undergraduate students register for courses through Student Registration and Record Services.
+The full Course Schedule and all pertinent registration information including important dates and deadlines are available at www2.cortland.edu/offices/srrs on the Web.

 Eligible students may enroll and pay at the time of registration the day classes begin on a course availability basis.

 Students who do not pay their tuition bill for the courses for which they have registered by the payment deadline will be de-registered.

 Email: firstname.lastname@example.org or email@example.com

 SUNY Cortland offers courses during the winter and summer breaks.
 These courses allow current SUNY Cortland students to catch up or get ahead on their course work.
 They also allow non-SUNY Cortland students to earn credits and experience the SUNY Cortland educational experience.

 Students may take up to five credit hours of course work during Winter Session.
 Nearly all Winter Session courses are online at the undergraduate level.